-The Vidette is published on Tuesday every week, except for final examinations, holidays, and semester breaks.
-A digital version of The Summer Vidette is published every other week in June and July.
+The Vidette is now a fully digital, student run campus news organization.
+After 133 years of publishing printed newspaper, The Vidette published its final edition on April 27, 2021.
+However, the staff has fully migrated to digital web and social media platforms.
+The website Videtteonline.com now serves as the organization's flagship.
 Students are responsible for the content of The Vidette.
 The views presented do not necessarily represent, in whole or part, those of the Illinois State University administration, faculty and students.
 The Vidette is a member of the Associated Collegiate Press and the Illinois College Press Association.
-Subscriptions are available by mail to anywhere in the United States for $150 per calendar year.

 VidetteOnline.com is the online outlet for content created by the staff of The Vidette.
 The Vidette mobile app can be downloaded for free in the App Store or Google Play.
 The Vidette provides Illinois State University students with professional work experience and serves as the university community’s newspaper.
 Students do not need to be enrolled in the ISU School of Communication to be eligible for employment or internships at The Vidette.
 Paid and unpaid academic internship are available in all departments.